Waco, Texas: 20th century

 On May 11, 1953, a violent F5 tornado hit downtown Waco, killing 114.
 As of 2011, it remains the 11th-deadliest tornado in U.S. history and tied for the deadliest in Texas state history.
 It was the first tornado tracked by radar and helped spur the creation of a nationwide storm surveillance system.
 A granite monument featuring the names of those killed was placed downtown in 2004.

 In 1964, the Texas Department of Public Safety designated Waco as the site for the state-designated official museum of the legendary Texas Rangers law enforcement agency founded in 1823.
 In 1976, it was further designated the official Hall of Fame for the Rangers and renamed the Texas Ranger Hall of Fame and Museum.
 Renovations by the Waco government earned this building green status, the first Waco government-led project of its nature.
 The construction project has fallen under scrutiny for expanding the building over unmarked human graves.

-In 1978, bones were discovered emerging from the mud at the confluence of the Brazos and Bosque Rivers.
+In 1978, bones were discovered emerging from the mud at the confluence of the Brazos and Bosque rivers.
 Excavations revealed the bones were 68,000 years old and belonged to a species of mammoth.
 Eventually, the remains of at least 24 mammoths, one camel, and one large cat were found at the site, making it one of the largest findings of its kind.
 Scholars have puzzled over why such a large herd had been killed at once.
 The bones are on display at the Waco Mammoth National Monument, part of the National Park Service.

-In 1996, the popular Texan fried chicken fast food chain Bush's Chicken was founded by Keith and Charlene Bush in Waco, Texas.
+In 1996, the popular Texan fried chicken fast food chain Bush's Chicken was founded by Keith and Charlene Bush in Waco.
 The chain's headquarters were sold to a new owner and moved to Austin in 2005, but a change in ownership in 2015 saw the headquarters relocated back to Waco.